Browser & Device Reference

-This article lists which browsers and devices are officially supported by JW Player 7, including any existing limitations and differences between desktop and mobile.
+This article lists which browsers and devices are officially supported by JW Player 8, including any existing limitations and differences between desktop and mobile.
 For JW Player 7 support, please see the JW7 Browser & Device Reference.

-Due to the speed of adoption of mobile operating systems, we fully test and support the latest versions on the most popular devices.
-This table lists which mobile browsers are officially supported by JW Player 7 using HTML5:
+We fully test and support the latest versions on the most popular devices.
+This table lists which mobile browsers are officially supported by JW Player 8 using HTML5:

 For a list of stats of device and operating system adoption, view these MixPanel trends.

 As with desktop browsers, playback support for the various media formats varies.
-In a nutshell, MP4 video and AAC/MP3 audio are safe formats for mobile.
+MP4 video and AAC/MP3 audio are safe formats for mobile.
 See Supported Media Formats for more details.

 There are limitations to video playback on mobile devices compared to desktop browsers:

 - Playing multiple videos at the same time is not possible on mobile web.
 However, playing multiple videos at the same time is possible using the JW Player SDKs.

 - Some LG phones have not been configured to the current version of the SSL spec, and as a result, the device will not load any content over HTTPS.
 This issue has been observed in Android 4.